tgc-bot/FourAcesContracts/Membership.md

         value that was given by the Casino at the start of the loan

     10. The M.O.L.
-MAY require a Member have and use a guarantee as above prior to any issuance of the loan – the guarantor must agree to their responsibility as a co-debtor.
+MAY require a Member have and use a guarantee as above prior to any issuance of the loan – the guarantor MUST agree to their responsibility as a co-debtor.